deepsorrow/NEAT.-Learning-to-jump-over-the-ball/README.md

-# JumpingCreatureNEAT
+# NEAT.
+Learning to jump over the ball
-Not finished.
-Not even working properly.
-Currently working on it.
-I'll make everything nice and clean, when I finish it.
+My highschool project for scientific-research conference in Lyceum №84 (my school)
-Made on QT Creator on C++.
+Made in Microsoft Visual Studio RC 2017 on C++.
 Requires Box2D and SFML.